SPARLING: Learning Latent Representations with Extremely Sparse Activations: Methods

-In practice, we find that applying an extreme sparsity requirement (very low $\delta$) upon initial training of the network leads to bad local minima, with the network being unable to gain any learning signal on the vast majority of inputs.
-Instead, we use a technique inspired by simulated annealing and learning rate decay, and reduce $\delta$ slowly over time.
-Annealing hyperparameters is a known technique \cite{sonderby2016ladder}, but we tie this annealing to validation accuracy (we use exact match between $y$ and $\hat y$) in order to automatically tune it and avoid introducing an additional hyperparameter.

-Specifically, we add a step to our training loop that periodically checks validation accuracy $A_t$ and reduces the density whenever it exceeds a target $T_t$.
-The process is as described in Algorithm~\ref{alg:train-loop}, with the target accuracy dropping slowly.
-When the validation accuracy reaches the target accuracy, we reduce density and increase the accuracy bar to whatever our model achieved.
+\paragraph{Adaptive Sparsity Algorithm} We found that applying an extreme sparsity requirement (very low $\delta$) upon initial training of the network leads to the network getting stuck in a local minimum due to a lack of learning signal.
+To resolve this, we use a technique inspired by simulated annealing and reduce $\delta$ slowly over time.
+Annealing hyperparameters is a known technique \citep{sonderby2016ladder}, but we tie this annealing to end-to-end validation accuracy in order to be flexible to training schedule.
+As shown in Algorithm~\ref{alg:train-loop}, we add a step to our training loop that checks validation accuracy $A_t$ and reduces the density whenever it exceeds a target $T_t$, reducing $T_t$ over time.
 Our experiments use evaluation frequency $M = 2 \times 10^5$, batch size $B = 10$, $d_T = 10^{-7}$, and $\delta_{\mathrm{update}} = 0.75$.